syncfusion-content/flutter-docs/Flutter/pdf-viewer/add-remove-modify-annotations.md

 ### Annotation added callback

-The callback provided to `onAnnotationAdded` property is triggered when an annotation is successfully added to the PDF document.
+The callback provided to the `onAnnotationAdded` property is triggered when an annotation is successfully added to the PDF document.
 The following example shows how to use this callback.

 {% tabs %}
 {% highlight dart hl_lines="7 8 9" %}